isomerpages/govtech-corp/media/technews/_posts/2024-10-16-post-STACK 2024: Learn from the Experts in AI, Software Security, and Digital Transformation!.md

 <a href="https://www.tech.gov.sg/our-capabilities/" rel="noopener noreferrer nofollow" target="_blank">digital transformation</a>.</p>
 <h3>Why attend STACK 2024?</h3>
 <p>This year’s event will feature 9 distinguished <a href="https://www.developer.tech.gov.sg/communities/events/conferences/stack-developer-conference-2024/speakers" rel="noopener noreferrer nofollow" target="_blank"><u>keynote speakers</u></a> who
-are experts in their fields, representing leading organisations like GitLab, ServiceNow, and others.&nbsp;</p>
+are experts in their fields, representing leading organisations like Microsoft, GitLab, ServiceNow, and more.</p>
 <p>STACK 2024 offers an unparalleled opportunity for innovators, entrepreneurs,
 and tech enthusiasts to gain insights into the latest advancements, trends, and products shaping the future of technology.</p>